fmarotta/kaobook/README.md

 ## License

 This repository contains two independent works.
-On the one hand, the kaobook class, consisting of `kaobook.cls`, `kaoartcl.cls`, and `kao.def` files plus all of the files listed in the `styles` directory; on the other hand, the examples in the `examples` directory.
+On the one hand, the kaobook class, consisting of `kaobook.cls`, `kaohandt.cls`, and `kao.def` files plus all of the files listed in the `styles` directory; on the other hand, the templates and the examples in the `examples` directory.

 The first work is licensed under the Linux Project Public License, so if you want to modify and/or distribute the `*.cls` and `*.sty` files